StevenMHernandez/ESP32-CSI-Tool/README.md

 The following configurations are important for this project:

 1. `Serial flasher config > Default serial port` This port may not be correct if you have multiple ESP32s connected to your computer.
-Find you port by running the following comment: `ls /dev/cu.*` while the ESP32 is connected.
-The port will look something like the following: **/dev/cu.SLAB_USBtoUART**
+Find the port by running the following comment: `ls /dev/cu.*` while the ESP32 is connected.
+The port should look something like the following: **/dev/cu.SLAB_USBtoUART**
-2. `Serial flasher config > Default baud rate > 921600 baud` This allows more data to be transmitted on the Serial port (this needs to be set in 3 places total)
+2. `Serial flasher config > Default baud rate > 921600 baud` This allows more data to be transmitted on the Serial port
-3. `Serial flasher config > 'make monitor' baud rate > 921600 baud` This allows more data to be transmitted on the Serial port (this needs to be set in 3 places total)
+3. `Serial flasher config > 'make monitor' baud rate > 921600 baud`
-4. `Component config > Common ESP-related > UART console baud rate > 921600` This allows more data to be transmitted on the Serial port (this needs to be set in 3 places total)
+4. `Component config > Common ESP-related > UART console baud rate > 921600`
 5. `Component config > Wi-Fi > WiFi CSI(Channel State Information)` (Press space to select)
 6. `ESP32 CSI Tool Config > ****` all options in this menu can be specified per your experiment requirements.